The winding road that brought my client right back to her passion

 We made the decision to close down the dead Facebook group, and instead focus on LinkedIn.
 Angela realised that booking teachers individually for coaching programmes was a challenge, but getting into schools to speak to all of them at once, was a good strategy.

 And to do this, you have to get past the head teacher, and they are on LinkedIn, not on Facebook.
 Offering ‘wellness sessions’ and ‘mindfulness training’ to groups of educational staff, proved to be something that head teachers could get behind.
 Not long after, Angela got her first bookings for sessions in schools.

-She may not have got heaps of new 1-to-1 clients during our time together, but she found her strengths and her flow, and got hired multiple times as a speaker within schools, becoming a authority in her field of mindfulness and coaching for teachers.
+She may not have got as many new 1-to-1 clients as she wanted, but she did find her strengths and her flow, and got hired multiple times as a speaker within schools, becoming a authority in her field of mindfulness and coaching for teachers.
 Sometimes personal development takes you in unexpected directions.

 The main results after our 6 months of working together:

 - Increased confidence in showing up online in an authentic way, sharing her unique way of coaching

 - Knowing who to serve and who to resonate with

 - Understanding her core values, and knowing what she wants with her business